cockroachdb/docs/src/current/cockroachcloud/troubleshooting-page.md

 ### Hanging or stuck queries

 A hanging or stuck query using {{ site.data.products.serverless }} may be caused by reaching the cluster's configured [resource limits](plan-your-cluster-serverless.html#choose-resource-limits) for [Request Units](plan-your-cluster-serverless.html#request-units) or storage space.
 SQL Statements and `cockroach` CLI commands may be impacted.
 You can check your cluster's resource limits and status from the [**Cluster Overview** page](cluster-overview-page.html) in the Cloud Console.
 Resource limits are displayed in **Usage this month**.
-If you've used all your storage, your cluster will be labeled **THROTTLED**, and you will only be able to delete data.
+If you've used all your storage, your cluster will be labeled **THROTTLED**, and you will be limited to a single SQL connection which you can use to delete data.
 If you've used all your RUs, your cluster will be **DISABLED**.

 <h4>Solution</h4>